 This table covers their 1,337-horsepower (HP) emergency/stand-by diesel fired generator that is subject to 40 CFR Part 52 (PSD) and the RICE MACT as an area source.
-They are required to monitor and record the hours of operation for this unit, for the timeframe requested, they operated 5.8 hours (see attachment 9), which is well below their limit of 800 hours and is their only PSD requirement for this piece of equipment (SC III.1 and VI.1).
-They are maintaining the required temperature and pressure when operating this unit (SC III.2).
-They provided me with a MSDS for the diesel fuel that they use with this unit and it meets all requirements for non-road diesel fuel required by SC III.3 (see attachment 10).
-They stated that they are following the manufacturers maintenance requirements (SC III.4).
-They were doing the testing required by the RICE MACT on this unit on the day of the inspection (SC IV.1).
-The last test was done on April 10, 2018 and the unit had run 149.47 hours since then.
-They stated that they have not had a malfunction with this unit (SC VI.3) and VII.8).
-They do their maintenance on the unit and its control device every fall as required by SC VI.5 (see attachment 12).
-They have submitted the required RICE MACT compliance reports (see files).
+They are required to monitor and record the hours of operation for this unit, for the timeframe requested, they operated 4.0 hours (see attachment 15), which is well below their limit of 800 hours and is their only PSD requirement for this piece of equipment (SC III.1 and VI.1).
+They are maintaining the required temperature and pressure when operating this unit as required by SC III.2 (see attachment 16).
+They provided me with a MSDS for the diesel fuel that they use with this unit and it meets all requirements for non-road diesel fuel required by SC III.3 (see attachment 17).
+They stated that they are following the manufacturers maintenance requirements as required by SC III.4.
+The last test was done on April 3, 2021 (SC VI.1) and the unit had run 239.04 hours since then (see attachment 18).
+They stated that they have not had a malfunction with this unit (SC VI.3 and VII.8).
+They do their maintenance on the unit and its control device every fall as required by SC VI.5 (see attachment 19).
+They have submitted the required RICE MACT compliance reports (see attachment 20 and files).
 They have not had any deviations of the RICE MACT requirements with this unit (SC VI.6).
 I determined that they are in compliance with this table.